 Lunchtime here is no joke.
 Rud-Alpe’s Schnitzels and apple strudels are practically legendary, while Hus Nr 8 and The Stube at the Alberg Hotel serve up cheese fondues that might make you want to skip the après-ski and nap in your chair.

 If St. Moritz is your glamorous, always-perfectly-coiffed aunt and Klosters your rugged, outdoorsy uncle, then Verbier is the wild niece who knows how to party but never misses a powder day.
-Dubbed the “Alpine Ibiza,” Verbier is where après-ski legends are born, but don’t let the party vibes fool you—this spot is also home to some of the Best Ski Trips in Europe.
+Dubbed the “Alpine Ibiza,” Verbier is where après-ski legends are born, but don’t let the party vibes fool you—this spot is also home to some of the Best Ski Resorts in Europe.

 Verbier’s slopes aren’t for the faint-hearted; we’re talking about serious powder fields like the Stairway to Heaven, accessible only by navigating a narrow, step-like couloir.
 It’s no wonder this place attracts big names like Pippa Middleton, Bear Grylls, and James Blunt—who, by the way, co-owns the mountain restaurant La Vache and even has a ski lift named after him.
 This resort may have 250 miles of pistes, but it’s the black runs and off-piste adventures that keep the ski pros coming back, especially for the Xtreme Verbier freeride event in March.